 - Make your content relevant to readers and address their pain points

-- Engage readers by asking them for feedback, questions, and encouraging them to share the content with their fellow consumers.
+- Engage readers by asking them for feedback, and questions, and encouraging them to share the content with their fellow consumers.
 This also requires having an informative yet engaging tone and personality so that readers can relate.

 - Good SEO = optimized for a specific keyword